Roslin-Aquaculture/SHARK_RETINA/1_STAR.md

 ### 2. Get Cell Barcode (CB) Whitelist

 So all of our nuclei/cells are barcoded with a unique cell barcode (CB).
 These are the barcodes that are unique to each bead, and because each nuclei is paired with a different bead during the 10X protocol, each nuclei has a unique barcode.
-We can get a list of each of these potential barcodes here: https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/3M-february-2018.txt.gz.
+We can get a list of each of these potential barcodes here: https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/3M-february-2018.txt.gz (as of September 20, 2024, link no longer works, please see 3M-february-2018.txt.gz file in repository).
 During the mapping stage we will remove sequences without a cell barcode that is on this list.

 So place the file in the refmt directory and then unzip it:
 ```